antonycourtney/tad/README.md

     $ yarn install

-This will install dependencies from `package.json` from NPM.
+This will install dependencies from `package.json` from npm(https://www.npmjs.com/).
 This will take some time, particularly if this is the first time you are downloading many of the dependencies.

 ## Build static assets